 Jane earned her Masters degree in Counseling from San Francisco State University and is a Licensed Marriage and Family Therapist, maintaining a private practice since 1990, with offices in both San Mateo and Marin.
 She teaches courses such as Substance Abuse/Recovery Issues, Family Dynamics, and Small Group Interaction.

-MS at University of Florida and an MFT at San Francisco State University.
+Bette Hollis received her MS at University of Florida and an MA, MFT at San Francisco State University.
 Since 1997, she has taught a variety of courses at Dominican, including Adult Development & Aging, Lifespan, and Introduction to Psychology.
 She maintains a private practice in which she focuses on relationships, life transitions, addictions and life threatening illnesses and has served as the clinical director of Marin Services for Women and as a counselor at College of Marin.
 Her personal interests include, but are not limited to, photography and travel.